pytorch/serve/benchmarks/README.md

 Once you have stopped recording, you should be able to analyze the data.
 One useful section to examine is CPU views > Call Tree and CPU views > Hot Spots to see where the processor time is going.

-### Backend
+## Backend

 The benchmarks can also be used to analyze the backend performance using cProfile.
-To benchmark a backend code:
+To benchmark a backend code,

 1. Enable Benchmarks in TorchServe code with a boolean flag.
 2. Install TorchServe with the updated flag & start torchserve.
 3. Register a model & perform inference to collect profiling data.
 This can be done with the benchmark script described in the previous section.
-4. Visualize SnakeViz results
+4. Visualize SnakeViz results.

 #### Enable Benchmarks in TorchServe code with a boolean flag

 In the file `ts/model_service_worker.py`, set the constant BENCHMARK to true at the top to enable benchmarking.

 If running inside docker,

 ```
     cd docker
     git clone https://github.com/pytorch/serve.git